 IA 241 Cyberlaw and Cybercrime 3 Cr.

 This course includes extensive discussion of the legal constraints, both civil and criminal, that underlie acceptable behavior using computers and networks today.
 Cross-listed as CJ341.
-Prerequisite: CJ 101 or instructor permission.
+Prerequisite: Freshmen 2 or higher or instructor permission.
+Offered in the Fall.

 IA 340 Introduction to Information Assurance 3 Cr.

 This course introduces the foundations of information assurance, with focus on concepts and terminology used in describing, analyzing, and implementing information security.
 Topics include the history and mission of information assurance, history of computer crime, modern and historical cryptology, information warfare, penetrating computer systems and networks, malware, social engineering, spam, phishing, physical and facilities security, network security, identification and authentication, securing stored data, data backups and archives, patch management, and protecting digital rights.
 3 hours; laboratory 2 hours.
-Prerequisite: C or higher in IS 131 or CS 140 or permission of instructor.
+Prereq: CS 240.
+Offered Fall.

 IA 342 Management of Information Assurance 3 Cr.

 This course focuses on management of the information assurance process.
 Topics include human factors in reducing security breaches, security incident detection and response, remediation, management's role in information assurance, and other considerations in framing and implementing information assurance policies.
 The final section reviews current topics of particular interest and activity in the field of information assurance.
-Prerequisite: IS 340 or IA 340 or permission of instructor.
+Prerequisite: CS 140 (C) or higher.
+Offered Spring.

 IA 360 Network Security 3 Cr.